-Prodigy Labs[TM] is Prodigy's technology services business, a trusted technology supplier to leading financial institutions and other large enterprises in North America, providing clients with consulting services for strategy, design, project management, application development, cloud migration, and testing.
-Prodigy is a leader in the development of digital identity solutions, mobile enterprise applications, and payments applications for banks and other enterprise customers.
-The Company is an innovator in the emerging digital identity and payments landscape with the development of its IDVerifactTM platform.
+Prodigy Labs is a trusted technology supplier to leading financial institutions and other large enterprises in North America, providing clients with consulting services for strategy, design, project management, application development, cloud migration, and testing.
+Prodigy is a leader in the development of open banking, digital identity solutions and enterprise applications for banks, credit unions and other enterprise customers.
+The Company is a leading innovator in the emerging open banking and digital identity landscape with the development of its tunl and IDVerifact platforms.